Cherry in the glass puzzle needs lateral thinking to solve

 Let us take up solving the second puzzle now.

-Solution to the matchstick puzzle: Move 2 matches to take the cherry out of the wine glass without deforming the wine glass
+Solution to Cherry in the glass puzzle Part 2: Move 2 matches to take the cherry out of the wine glass without deforming the wine glass

 How to proceed?
 You may wonder, is it possible at all to take the cherry out of the glass by moving less than 3 sticks?

 There seems to be no way it can be done.
-You face an apparent impossibility.
+It seems impossible.
 This is why the puzzle is generally classified as a hard puzzle.

-But we categorize it further as a lateral thinking class of puzzle.
+But we categorize it further as a lateral thinking puzzle.

-There always is a solution to such a puzzle that needs thinking in a radically different way to find it.
-You would either solve a lateral thinking puzzle quickly or won't be able to solve it at all.
-These are always fun to solve.
+There always is a solution to such a puzzle though, but you need to think in a radically different way to find it.
+You would either solve a lateral thinking puzzle quickly or won’t be able to solve it at all.
+These puzzles are always fun to solve.

 Let’s get down to solve this cute little beautiful puzzle.

-We will solve it first using our fail-safe Dimension discovery technique.
+We will solve it first by Property change analysis technique.

-First solution of matchstick puzzle: Move 2 matches to take the cherry out of the wine glass without deforming the wine glass
+First solution of Cherry in the glass puzzle Part 2: Move 2 matches to take the cherry out of the wine glass without deforming the wine glass

 Let’s reproduce the wine glass with Cherry.